elfhosted/elfhosted.com/docs/app/blackhole.md

 ### Configure Blackhole

+!!! note "Only set ENV var once"
+    You'll note both an "Blackhole" and a "Blackhole 4K" link on your dashboard.
+This is to accommodate our dual-Aarr design, but it's only necessary to configure your RD API key in `blackhole` (*so just run the elfbot commands as illustrated below*).

 #### Real-Debrid

 Blackhole needs your RealDebrid API token.
 Use [ElfBot][elfbot] to provide your token as an ENV var, by running: